 There are so many counsellors and therapists practicing in so many modalities that it's easy to become overwhelmed when trying to find the right match for you.
 Research consistently shows, though, that regardless of modality or technique, what's important for a positive outcome in therapy is a good, safe relationship between you and the therapist, so it's important to listen to your gut.

 At the same time, trusting a stranger with your problems and feelings isn't always easy.
 Many people struggle to relate to a therapist who adopts a “blank screen” persona; I bring to my clients a commitment to being a real, responsive and collaborative human being.

 I’m an integrative relational therapist.
 In practice, integrative means that I draw on multiple models and techniques to tailor our work sensitively to you, your personality and your needs.
 It also means our work will focus on you as a whole person — not just your past but your present experience; not just your problems but your hopes and desires; not just your thinking mind but your bodily experience, emotions, imagination and dreams; not just your thoughts.
-We might invite parts of you to speak that might not have had much chance to be heard.
+We might invite parts of you to speak that haven’t had much chance to be heard.
 We might also explore your strengths and resources, and what motivates you, inspires you and brings you meaning and joy.